itsryya/zed-champions-auction-filter/README.md

 ## Usage Instructions
 To get the best experience and ensure all auctions are loaded for filtering, follow these steps:

-1. **Start the Automatic Load of All Auctions**:
+1. **Start by Filtering for Auctions with No Price**:
-   - When you first load the auction page, select the **5-star rating** filter by clicking the "5" button under the "Star Rating" section in the filter bar.
+   - When you first load the auction page, select the **"No Price"** filter by checking the "No Price" checkbox under the "Price" section in the filter bar.
-   - This triggers the page to automatically load all available auctions (the site may use lazy loading, so this ensures all data is fetched).
+   - This triggers the page to automatically load as many auctions as possible, as the script searches for auctions without a price (the site may use lazy loading, so this ensures more data is fetched, including unpriced auctions).
    - Wait a few seconds for the auctions to load fully.
+You may need to wait longer if the marketplace delays loading auctions without a price (sometimes up to 10 minutes).

-2. **Deselect the 5-Star Filter to See All Auctions**:
+2. **Deselect the "No Price" Filter to See All Auctions (Optional)**:
-   - Click the "5" button again to deselect the 5-star filter.
+   - If you want to see all auctions after loading, uncheck the "No Price" filter.
-   - This will display all auctions on the page, now that they’ve been loaded.
+   - This will display all auctions on the page, now that more have been loaded.

 3. **Make Your Specific Selections**:
    - Use the filter bar to apply your desired filters: